 Filipino chemists have invented an abaca-based non-woven fabric that can help save the environment from toxic pollutants and contaminants.

-The leading chemists from the Department of Science and Technology – Philippine Nuclear Research Institute (DOST-PNRI) used our very own abaca to make fabric that can filter heavy metals and toxic materials from waste water.
+The leading chemists from the Department of Science and Technology – Philippine Nuclear Research Institute (DOST-PNRI) used our very own abaca to make a fabric that can filter heavy metals and toxic materials from wastewater.

 The scientific invention, created by a team led by Dr. Jordan Madrid of the DOST-PNRI Chemistry Research Section, was the Regional Winner for the Outstanding Utility Model Award during the 2019 DOST Regional Invention Contests and Exhibits (RICE) in the National Capital Region held last November, 2019.

 The researchers developed a composite non-woven fabric from natural abaca fiber and paired it with synthetic polymers that can filter and capture heavy metals dissolved in liquid such as lead, cadmium, nickel, chromium, mercury, and arsenic which bad for the environment and hazardous to health and cause heavy metal poisoning to people.

 The composite materials are actually grafted together with the use of radiation, using the Electron Beam Irradiation Facility at the PNRI; then goes through further processing into its final form as a synthesized filter for heavy metals.

 Studies by the PNRI Chemistry Research Section showed very positive results since the fabric material they created are reusable and much cheaper compared to other commercial resins that have the same purpose, and having equal, if not better function in filtering toxic waste.